British outsourcer Capita poaches Go-Ahead CFO: Sky News

 Capita, which provides IT-led services for the public and private sectors, delivered a series of profit warnings after running into problems chasing contracts on slim margins and last month announced that Nick Greatorex was stepping down as CFO.

-An official announcement could be made as soon as Wednesday, Sky News said, citing sources. bit.ly/2w4J81S
+An official announcement could be made as soon as Wednesday, Sky News said, citing sources.

 The company also has a new chief executive, Jon Lewis, who took over in December.